-The purpose of the following tables and example below is to help you understand the fees and expenses that you, as a holder of Common Shares, would bear directly or indirectly, from shares you own and shares sold under the Fund's Shelf Registration Statement.
-The table reflects the use of leverage in the form of Borrowings in an amount equal to 40.58% of the Fund's managed assets (after the leverage is incurred) and shows Fund expenses as a percentage of net assets attributable to Common Shares.
+The purpose of the following tables and example below is to help you understand the fees and expenses that you, as a holder of Common Shares, would bear directly or indirectly, from shares you own and shares sold by the Fund under a Shelf Registration Statement.
+The table reflects the use of leverage in the form of Borrowings in an amount equal to 37.57% of the Fund's managed assets (after the leverage is incurred) and shows Fund expenses as a percentage of net assets attributable to Common Shares.
 The Fund's actual expenses may vary from the estimated expenses shown in the table.
 The extent of the Fund's assets attributable to leverage following an offering, and the Fund's associated expenses, are likely to vary (perhaps significantly) from these assumptions.